hypothesis/h/README.rst

 Additionally, work is underway to support the data model described by the `Open Annotation Core`_ specification document.

-See the `project wiki`_ for the roadmap and additional information and join us in `#hypothes.is`_ on freenode_ for discussion.
+Join us in `#hypothes.is`_ on freenode_ for discussion.

-Those wishing to contribute to the project should also `subscribe`_ to the development mailing list and read about `contributing`_.
+If you'd like to contribute to the project should also `subscribe`_ to the `development mailing list`_ and read about `contributing`_.
 Then consider getting started on one of the issues that are ready for work.
-Issues tagged with the label 'New Contributor Friendly' are ideal for those just getting started.
+Issues tagged with the label '`New Contributor Friendly`_' are ideal for those just getting started.

 Debugging
 ---------

-The `debugtoolbar`_ package is loaded by default in the development environment.
+The `pyramid_debugtoolbar`_ package is loaded by default in the development environment.
 This will provide stack traces for exceptions and allow basic debugging.
 A more advanced profiler can also be accessed at the /_debug_toolbar path.

     http://localhost:5000/_debug_toolbar/

-Check out the documentation for information on how to use and configure it.
+Check out the `pyramid_debugtoolbar documentation`_ for information on how to use and configure it.

 Code Quality
 ------------